Corrections Act 2004

 You could also call this:

-If you are a member of the Armed Forces, you have special protections when you work in a prison.
-This is because of a law called the Defence Act 1990, which you can find on the New Zealand legislation website.
-When you are working in a prison, you have the same powers as a prison officer and a police officer, which means you are protected and have the authority to do your job.
+If you are a member of the Armed Forces working in a prison, you have special powers.
+You get these powers because of a law called the Defence Act 1990, which you can find on the New Zealand legislation website.
+While you are working in the prison, you have the same powers as a prison officer.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.